SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can also use a tuple type as the return type for a function.
-This enables a function to return multiple values as part of one compound return type.
+This enables a function to return multiple values as part of one compound return value.

 The example below defines a function called ``count``,
 which counts the number of vowels, consonants, and other characters in a string,